jrab89/number_theory_talk/slides.md

 ???
 To help me show you what Number Theory is about, here's another image from The Simpsons.
 Why do I keep showing you images from The Simpsons?
-It turns out, I like The Simpsons, and The Simpsons is made by some people who really like math!
+It turns out, I like The Simpsons, and also, The Simpsons is made by some people who really like math!
-One of the writers, David X. Cohen, studied Physics at Harvard and went on to get a masters degree in Computer Science fom Berkeley.
+One of the writers, David X. Cohen, studied Physics at Harvard and then went on to get a masters degree in Computer Science fom Berkeley.
 And when you're not looking, the writers on The Simpsons do a good job of sneaking in little bits of mathematics into different episodes.
 This episode of The Simpsons is called "Marge and Homer Turn a Couple Play".
-In it, a baseball player is having relationship problems and he turns to Marge and Homer for help.
+In this episode, a baseball player is having relationship problems and he turns to Marge and Homer for help.
 In this particular scene they're at a baseball game, and the jumbotron is asking people to guess the number of attendees at the game.